finoyes/imagegenCUDA/README.md

+# imagegenCUDA

 open project directory in the visual studios command promptx64 type code. which opens the project with CUDA compiler configurations build a task.json and paste